ArghavanAlisoltani/SARS_PY_VIZ/README.md

 ### Overview of Scripts
 ---
 #### 1-StackedBar.py
-The script processes data to display lineage distribution over time. specifically highlighting the count and percentage of different virus lineages over time.
+The script processes data to display lineage distribution over time in the form of stacked bars specifically highlighting the count and percentage of different virus lineages over time.

 #### Data Format
 The script expects a TSV file with the following key columns: